- Position: Associate Professor

 - UWF Research Lab Website

-Dr. Vanessa Rainey, assistant professor, teaches developmental psychology, human development across the lifespan, and research methods.
+Dr. Vanessa Rainey, associate professor, teaches developmental psychology, human development across the lifespan, and research methods.

 Rainey is a developmental psychologist who is interested in understanding how cognitive control impacts development across a person's lifespan.